CenturyLinkCloud/mdw/docs/_docs/guides/SOAPService.md

 - Save your changes and run your process again to confirm that this time it fails validation with the appropriate validationResult message.
 Note: In the real world Order IDs would likely be unique for each request, so you may want to change the XML input on the process launch Variables tab to something other than the value remembered from the last launch.

-- Let us assume that we don't know why validation is failing, so we would  like to debug our Dynamic Java source code.
+- Let us assume that we don't know why validation is failing, so we would  like to debug our dynamic Java source code.
 Set a breakpoint on the line with the if condition by double-clicking on the marker bar on the left side of Eclipse's Java editor.

 - Run your process again, but this time uncheck `Monitor Runtime Log` on the Process tab in the launch dialog so that Live View doesn't steal focus while you're debugging.
 After clicking Run,